 Below is the boiler plate list of minimum requirements to make it onto a midwifery degree course.
 While some universities may waive the Maths GCSE, these are the overwhelming minority.
 Instead, they will insist on something like a minimum of 2 years’ experience in a healthcare setting instead.
 You may need the following to study a midwifery degree and become a Midwife:

 - Complete a health questionnaire and identify any special needs related to a disability

 - Declare any past criminal convictions

-- Required qualifications in England, Northern Ireland and Wales include:
+- Required qualifications for midwifery in England, Northern Ireland and Wales include:

 - In Scotland, one of the following is required: